bnmtthws/bnmtthws.github.io/_pages/people.md

 His current research here in the Matthews Lab is on improving genetic editing in <i>Aedes aegypti</i> mosquitoes via CRISPR/Cas9 technology.
 He hopes to increase DNA repair rates using germline genes.
 When Ivan is not in the lab, he enjoys baking at home or dancing as part of a Hip Hop dance team.
 <br/><br/>

+{: #orna}
+### Orna Phelan, M.Sc.
+Student, Zoology (2021-present)

+Orna received her B.S.c in Zoology at University College Dublin in Ireland where she worked on a physiology project investigating the role of UTB transporters in cow rumen.
+She has an interest in physiology, molecular biology and entomology and now continues her work at the (Ben) Matthews lab investigating the genetic basis of oviposition behavior in the <i>Aedes togoi mosquito</i>.
+<br/> <br/>

 ## Staff